Cuddles Are The Best Medicine: Training Your Therapy Dog

 Do your homework.

 While not all therapy dog certification organizations require that your dog be a Canine Good Citizen (CGC), it’s a great way to test the waters.
 Your pet will be vetted through and through.
-He will learn the basics when it comes to distractions, equipment, new environments and surprising situations.
-No, it’s not a guarantee that he will pass therapy dog testing, but it’s one of the best tools that can get you closer to completion.
+They will learn the basics when it comes to distractions, equipment, new environments and surprising situations.
+No, it’s not a guarantee that they will pass therapy dog testing, but it’s one of the best tools that can get you closer to completion.
 Let’s call it the PSATs of therapy dog testing.

 Bonus!
 Some pet insurance companies will you give a discount for a CGC pup.
 And the American Dog Breeders Association offers a similar Safe Dog Test if you’d rather go through them.